 - Non-disclosure of transactions or balances with entities that are part of the group or investments of the group qualifying as related parties where 100% of the company's voting rights are controlled within the group.
-This is a requirement under FRS 102.33.1A; - Non-disclosure of the reconciliation of the number of shares outstanding at the beginning and end of the period as required by paragraph 4.12 (a)(iv) of FRS 102; - Non-disclosure of the company key management personnel compensation, as required by FRS 102 paragraph 33.7; - Non-disclosure of cash flow statement as permitted by section 7 of FRS 102; and - The requirement to present disclosures relating to financial instruments as required by sections 11 and 12 of FRS 102.
+This is a requirement under FRS 102.33.1A; - Non-disclosure of the reconciliation of the number of shares outstanding at the beginning and end of the period as required by paragraph 4.12 (a)(iv) of FRS 102; - Non-disclosure of the company key management personnel compensation, as required by FRS 102 paragraph 33.7; - The requirement to present disclosures relating to financial instruments as required by sections 11 and 12 of FRS 102.